djcooke/compendium/_potd_181_enemies/worm.md

     there are several worms nearby as getting hit by a few of these at once could kill you'
 notes:
-  - Double-attacks
   - 'Enrages after 30 seconds - does draw-in and a pointblank AoE.
-Knockback immunity does not work.
-The draw-in can be out-ranged, but it''s big'
+Knockback immunity does not work, but draw-in will not work on floors with knockback penalty, making them easier to deal with.
+The draw-in can also be out-ranged, but it''s big'
+  - 'Can appear on any floor from 181-189, but seems fairly rare in the earlier floors, and more common in the later floors'
 job_specifics:
   MCH:
     difficulty: Hard